-Indicator (a) The Coffeewood Correctional Center is not exempt from the standard; inmates can file a grievance on conditions that violate their rights or prison rules.
+Indicator (a) The Haynesville Correctional Center is not exempt from the standard; inmates can file a grievance on conditions that violate their rights or prison rules.
 Sexual misconduct is a reason for which an inmate can file a grievance.
-Virginia DOC policy states,, "The Inmate Grievance Procedure is one of the multiple internal ways for Inmates to privately report sexual abuse and sexual harassment, retaliation by other Inmates or staff for reporting sexual abuse and sexual harassment, and staff neglect or violation of responsibilities that may have contributed to such incidents."
+Virginia DOC policy states, "The Inmate Grievance Procedure is one of the multiple internal ways for Inmates to privately report sexual abuse and sexual harassment, retaliation by other Inmates or staff for reporting sexual abuse and sexual harassment, and staff neglect or violation of responsibilities that may have contributed to such incidents."
 The Auditor was able to review a PREA sexual Abuse allegation filed through a grievance form.
 Agency policy requires the education of residents on the grievance process, including the location of boxes in the facility and the schedule for their pickup.
-Postings were visible in common areas, including visitation, where families and attorneys can access information, including information on third-party grievances that can be filed through the PREA Office.
+Postings were visible in common areas, including visitation, where families and attorneys could access information, including details on third-party grievances that could be filed through the PREA Office.
 This information is also available on the agency's website.
 Agency grievance policy 866.1 contains specific language about PREA-related grievances.
 Discussions with the facility's grievance officer confirmed that inmates have the right to file a grievance related to sexual abuse.
-The staff confirmed that less than one-half of one percent of grievances filed are related to sexual abuse or sexual harassment.
+The staff confirmed that there were no formal allegations of sexual abuse in the past year through the formal grievance process.
 All grievances that relate to sexual abuse or harassment are immediately turned over to the Intel unit for investigation and to the facility's PREA Compliance Manager.
-There was one documented case in the past year of a sexual harassment case filed through the grievance process.
-The Grievance Officer reports they handles about 200 complaints per year but rarely gets grievance related to sexual misconduct.
+The Grievance Officer reports they handle about 5-10 grievances per month per year, but rarely get grievances related to sexual misconduct.

 Indicator (b) Agency policy and inmate handbooks support the idea that the inmate can file a grievance to a person who is not the subject of the grievance, and there is no requirement to resolve the situation through an informal process.
-Agency policy

-OP 866.1 Inmate Grievance sets forth language consistent with the standard.
-The policy denotes when there is a deviation from standard grievance to conditions that need to be met, specifically in PREA-related grievances.
-A review of the policy (page 7) it confirms in the section entitled Timeline for Submissions that sexual abuse allegations are not subjected to time constraints for reporting.
+Agency policy OP 866.1 Inmate Grievance sets forth language consistent with the standard.
+The policy denotes when there is a deviation from the standard grievance procedure to conditions that need to be met, specifically in PREA-related grievances.
+A review of the policy (page 7) confirms in the section entitled Timeline for Submissions that sexual abuse allegations are not subject to time constraints for reporting.
 "There is no time limit on when an inmate may submit a grievance regarding an allegation of sexual abuse or sexual harassment."
-The standard grievances at CCC are required to be filed within 30 days of the incident.
+The standard grievances at HCC are required to be filed within 30 days of the incident.
 The policy also states there is no obligation for the grievant to have an informal resolution meeting with the party who sexually assaulted or harassed them.
 "PREA Exception to Informal Complaint Process

-- 1. An Inmate is not required to use the informal complaint process or otherwise attempt to resolve with staff any alleged incident of sexual abuse or sexual harassment. (§115.52[b(3)]) - 2.
-Staff must accept all Inmate allegations of sexual abuse and sexual harassment reported through the informal complaint process and must immediately report any knowledge, suspicion, or information regarding an incident of sexual abuse or sexual harassment to the Facility Unit Head and the PREA Compliance Manager. (§115.51[c]). - 3.
-Staff must forward Written Complaints alleging sexual abuse or sexual assault to the PREA Compliance Manager for investigation; the written response must be "This matter has been forwarded for investigation to the PREA Compliance Manager."
+1. An Inmate is not required to use the informal complaint process or otherwise attempt to resolve with staff any alleged incident of sexual abuse or sexual harassment. (§115.52[b(3)])

+2. Staff must accept all Inmate allegations of sexual abuse and sexual harassment reported through the informal complaint process and must immediately report any knowledge, suspicion, or information regarding an incident of sexual abuse or sexual harassment to the Facility Unit Head and the PREA Compliance Manager. (§115.51[c]).

+3. Staff must forward Written Complaints alleging sexual abuse or sexual assault to the PREA Compliance Manager for investigation; the written response must be "This matter has been forwarded for investigation to the PREA Compliance Manager."
 The PREA Compliance Manager must notify the Regional PREA Analyst."
-Inmates were aware that they are able to file a grievance related to a sexual misconduct concern.
+Inmates were aware that they were able to file a grievance related to a sexual misconduct concern.